GriffinCanCode/ArtificialOS/README.md

 **AI Service:**
 - Python 3.11+ with async/await
-- llama.cpp for LLM inference
+- Google Gemini API for LLM inference
-- Metal GPU acceleration (macOS)
 - LangChain for prompt management
 - Pydantic for structured outputs
+- gRPC for service communication

 **Kernel:**
 - Rust 1.70+ with Tokio async runtime